Sheikfaizal05/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-find the l and u matirx by using numpy and linalg from scipy print the l matrix and u matirx find the lu decomposition by using numpy and lu_factor and lu_solve print the the following matrix
+## STEP 1: find the l and u matirx by using numpy and linalg from scipy
+## STEP 2: print the l matrix and u matirx
+## STEP 3: find the lu decomposition by using numpy and lu_factor and lu_solve
+## STEP 4: print the the following matrix
 ## Program:
 ```
 (i) To find the L and U matrix